layline-io/layline-doc/docs/03-assets/formats/04-asset-format-generic.md

 To copy a part of the structure, click the copy button next to it.

-::: warning There are two caveats with this approach:
+:::caution There are two caveats with this approach:

 1. Only works with ASCII data.
 Binary data viewing will be available shortly.
 2. Only works with files.
 In other words: If you are working with streaming data / real-time data you have to put your data structures in a file first, to test whether data matches grammar.